Originally published on HASTAC.org. (As of 6/12/2020 this blog post attracted 256 page views and 105 likes on Hastac.org.)

-On February 5th, 2018, I attended a reception celebrating the opening of the Michigan State University Digital Scholarship lab.
-It was introduced to me as a ‘transformative space for teaching and learning.’
-From a glance through the website, it is easy to see that the DSL has a lot to offer.
-From work spaces including digitization labs, meeting rooms, and computer labs with dozens of software packages available for free to VR systems and an ‘Igloo’ 360 visualization room, the space is brimming with capability.
+On February 5th, 2018, the Michigan State University Digital Scholarship lab held a grand opening reception attended by scholars and students from a wide variety of disciplines.
+This new lab was introduced as a ‘transformative space for teaching and learning.’
+From work spaces including digitization equipment, meeting rooms, and computer labs with dozens of software packages available for free, to VR systems and an ‘Igloo’ 360 visualization room, the space is brimming with capability.

-The chatter throughout the reception centered around questions like ‘this is so cool, but how am I going to use this;’ ‘who can use the space;’ and ‘what kind of work will come about because of this.’
-These questions were raised by scholars from all corners of the university, all proposing their unique approach to the tools and tech offered.
-While questions centered on technical capabilities are important, and should be critically examined by each scholar as they approach any project, I felt that there were larger questions to be addressed.
+The chatter throughout the reception centered on questions like ‘this is so cool, but how am I going to use this;’ ‘who can use the space;’ and ‘what kind of work will come about because of this.’
+While these questions about technical capabilities are important, and should be critically examined by each scholar as they approach any project, I felt that there were larger questions to be addressed.
 Questions like: How will this space affect the intersection between different forms of digital humanities scholars?
 Or how might it affect DH communities which exist solely online or otherwise?

 In order to answer these questions, I asked Dr. Bill Hart-Davidson, associate Dean for graduate students in the College of Arts and Letters, to sit down with me so that we might work through them.